Oman · Close Protection & Executive Security

 Lower-Risk Areas

-- Al Mouj (The Wave): Premium residential and marina development, strong community security management
+- Al Mouj (The Wave): Premium residential and marina development with strong community security management and controlled access.

-- Madinat Al Sultan Qaboos (MSQ): Diplomatic and senior residential district, reliable security environment
+- Madinat Al Sultan Qaboos (MSQ): Diplomatic and senior residential district with established security infrastructure.

-- Qurum: Established expatriate area, commercial and residential, moderate security profile
+- Qurum: Established expatriate commercial and residential area with a moderate and stable security profile.

 Elevated-Risk Areas

-- Southern Oman near Yemen border: FCDO advises against travel within 30km of the Yemen border
+- Southern Oman (Dhofar Governorate) within 30km of the Yemen border: FCDO advises against travel in this specific area.

 Emergency Contacts